For commissions, collaborations, questions or just to say "Well, hello there" get in touch!

-Livy Nelson, aka Livy Has No Life, is an illustrator and multi-disciplinary artist now living on the British South Coast.
-She graduated with a Masters in Illustration from the University of Portsmouth in 2018.
+I'm Livy Nelson, aka Livy Has No Life, a multi-disciplinary artist and illustrator now living in South West Scotland.
+I graduated with a Masters in Illustration from the University of Portsmouth in 2018.

-The mountains and seascapes that Livy grew up around remain a great source of inspiration to her, from the vibrant and contrasting colours to the environments themselves.
-She also developed a strong love for the natural world and an interest in environmental issues.
+The mountains and seascapes that I grew up around remain a great source of inspiration to me, from the vibrant and contrasting colours to the environments themselves.
+I also developed a strong love for the natural world and an interest in environmental issues.

-Her strong DIY ethos can be seen throughout her work as well as in her practice.
-She enjoys collaborating with other creatives from other painters to fashion designers.
-This interest led her to create her own creative collective, Broken Bones Collective.
-This collective focuses on adrenaline sports, another of Livy's passions.
-This involves curating an Instagram page and Zines that showcase a range of relevant artist talents.
+My strong DIY ethos can be seen throughout my work as well as in my practice.
+I enjoy collaborating with other creatives from other painters to fashion designers.
+This interest led me to create my own creative collective, Broken Bones Collective.
+This collective focuses on adrenaline sports, my other passion.

-Livy has organised and curated exhibitions and creative events such as The Masters of Illustration Exhibition, 2018.
-She has been involved in a number of projects including “The Inventors” with Aspex Gallery.
-This led to her running creative workshops at the gallery, Family Saturday and helping the gallery to raise funds through her artwork (more here and here).
-She was given the Santander Mobility Award in 2018 that allowed her to take her art practice to Switzerland and was also selected for the Pop-Up Brighton Emerging Artist Award, 2018.
+I have organised and curated exhibitions and creative events such as The Masters of Illustration Exhibition, 2018.
+I have been involved in a number of projects including “The Inventors” with Aspex Gallery.
+Through this I began running creative workshops at the gallery, Family Saturday and helped the gallery to raise funds through my artwork (more here and here).
+I was given the Santander Mobility Award in 2018 that allowed me to take my art practice to Switzerland and was also selected for the Pop-Up Brighton Emerging Artist Award, 2018.

 The Oven's Salon Exhibition, Dumfries, Scotland.
 6th - 21st December 2019.